ComicScrip/contacts-api/README.md

 ```sh
 npm run test
 ```
-It will just execute the tests without settting up the DB and running the migrations
+It will just execute the tests without settting up the DB and running the migrations.

 ## Without Docker